mfix22/gest/README.md

 URL to send GraphQL queries to: `gest --baseURL https://test-server.now.sh`

 ##### `--header (-H)`
-HTTP request headers to send with your queries: `gest --header Accept=application/json`
+HTTP request headers to send with your queries: `gest --header Accept=application/json`.
+Headers will be passed into context as `context.headers` for every query for local testing.

 ## Convention
 `graphicli` will look to resolve your GraphQL schema in the current working directory for `schema.js`.
 If you wish to specify a different schema location, do so as `schema` in your [`config`](#config).